Paola Pinilla: Recognition

 Pinilla was a 2024 recipient of the New Horizons in Physics Prize, jointly with her coauthors Laura M. Pérez, Nienke van der Marel, and Til Birnstiel, "for the prediction, discovery, and modeling of dust traps in young circumstellar disks, solving a long-standing problem in planet formation".

 In 2025 Pinilla received the Royal Astronomical Society Price Medal.

+In 2026, Pinilla was named a laureate of the Blavatnik Awards for Young Scientists in the United Kingdom, winning in the physical sciences and engineering category for her "groundbreaking work on planetary formation showing how pressure differences help gather dust particles in localized regions around young stars, allowing their growth from grains to planets."
+The award included an unrestricted £100,000 prize.